mjbradvica/personal-website-articles/2022/covariance-and-contravariance-quick-guide.md

 ## Contravariance

 Contravariance is just the opposite of covariance.
-We can take assign a base type to a derived variable.
+We can assign a base type to a derived variable.

 ```csharp
 public interface IMyInterface<in T>